 - Fodder beet allows farmers to produce 20 – 30 tonnes DM/ha of high quality feed for animals to consume during winter and spring, when feed availability is most critical.

 - Fodder beet performs best in deep and friable soils that have a good ability to store nutrients and moisture.
-It is ideal to be establish with oats or Rye.

 - It needs good autumn rains to get established, to bulk up for winter feeding.

 Different types of beet have been bred, and some have been designed for specific uses:

 Gazing types: These tend to have higher yields than lower DM% types.

 Lifting fodder beet: These have a high DM% to reduce cartage costs and damage at harvest.

 Jan to March

 North West Province